Moon landing 50 years ago: Why many Kiwis still think it didn't happen

 "While the stereotype of the conspiracy theorist suggests they're paranoid loons, there's not a lot of support for that."

-Among the reasons that have been suggested for believing in conspiracies was the idea that they were a way of dealing with reality - or "making sense of crappy things that feel outside of our control,".
+Among the reasons suggested for believing in conspiracies was the idea that they were a way of dealing with reality - or "making sense of crappy things that feel outside of our control".

 "One of the reasons I think this conspiracy will continue to be current is that it's a long time ago," he said.